 From the Log In screen, enter your username and password and tap Log In to start using EyeOnWater.

-Tap the Home icon to see your EyeOnWater Accounts and Settings and to get Help.
+Tap the arrow in the upper left corner to see your EyeOnWater Accounts and Settings and to get Help.

 Tap Help to open this user guide.